 Saria Giobbe

-Saria is a full time designer, musician and interdisciplinary artist.
-Raised in a family of artists she discovered clay as a child in Italy and never abandoned the practice since then!
-After graduating in Fine Arts, she started working as a teacher, designer as well as a potter with her project Aryaceramics.
-She loves being versatile, experimenting with all types of clay, pushing the boundaries between materials and creating new things!
+Saria is a full-time designer, musician and interdisciplinary artist who first discovered clay as a child in Italy and has sustained the practice ever since.
+After graduating in Fine Arts, she began working as a teacher, designer and potter through her project Aryaceramics, embracing versatility and experimentation across materials and clay bodies.

 Stuart Carey